bare bright

 Aluminum bx

 Aluminum bx with copper wires inside.
+Check with magnet to verify not steel

 Dirty Lead